hgtonight/Plugin-DiscussionPolls/README.md

 License
 =======
-This software is not released
+This software is released under the GPLv3 and may be released under a different license with permission.

+Copyright 2013 Zachary Doll.